google-deepmind/mujoco/doc/modeling.rst

 childclass from the nearest ancestor body is used.
 If the present element specifies a class, that class is used regardless of any childclass attributes in its ancestor bodies.

-Some attributes, such as body position in models defined in global coordinates, can be in a special undefined state.
-This instructs the compiler to infer the corresponding value from other information, in this case the positions of the geoms attached to the body.
+Some attributes, such as body inertia, can be in a special undefined state.
+This instructs the compiler to infer the corresponding value from other information, in this case the inertias of the geoms attached to the body.
 The undefined state cannot be entered in the XML file.
 Therefore once an attribute is defined in a given class, it cannot be undefined in that class or in any of its child classes.
 So if the goal is to leave a certain attribute undefined in a given model element, it must be undefined in the active defaults class.

 A final twist here is actuators.
 They are different because some of the actuator-related elements are actually shortcuts, and shortcuts interact with the defaults setting mechanism in a non-obvious way.
 This is explained in the